zafark13/Orchestration/README.md

     * 808 - Error parsing the response / Invalid response from the server.
 Please report this
     * 809 - API throttle limit for this application has been reached.
 Please wait for it to reset
     * 810 - Throttle limit for this phone number has been reached.
 Please wait for it to reset
     * 811 - Unknown Error occurred.
-Please report this.
+(Please report this)
     * 812 - Phone might have been busy on another call during verification.
 Or it's a timeout
     * 813 - Not able to get Cell Signal/ No country Code returned
     * 814 - Invalid Number/ not in E164 format
+    * 819 - Wrong caller Id (please report us)
     * 1210 - OTP has expired
     * 1211 - Invalid OTP Entered
     * 1017 - OTP already verified
     * 1016 - Maximum allowed verification attempts has been made to verify OTP
+    * 1030 - Throtle limit breached
+    * 1031 - App id or journey id not found
+    * 115 - Inactive app or journey
+    * 116 - Inactive account
+    * 1009 - Insufficient baance
+    * 500 - Internal server error (please report us)
+    * 400 - Bad request (please report us)

 Contact Exoverify support with supporting logs if issue persists or requires further support.